 A digital solution facilitates better communication and real-time updates between head contractor and subcontractors, and also between different teams of contractors, meaning there's no confusion about the hierarchy of decision-making and it's easier to follow the planned workflow.

-Better communication and information means that those who are authorized to make decisions can make better decisions, meaning the head contractor can have 100% confidence when they delegate important work.
+Better communication and information means that those who are authorised to make decisions can make better decisions, meaning the head contractor can have 100% confidence when they delegate important work.

 It also means the accumulation of important documents and information is baked into the process for all workers, simplifying the role of the head contractor and leading to a smoother handover at the end of the project, removing any late scramble to find missing documents, and guaranteeing greater satisfaction for the client.